MatthewSloyan/MD5-message-digest-algorithm/README.md

 * Week 6 - Continue MD5 implementation.
 * Week 7 - Improve and test implementation.
 * Week 8 - Optimise solution.
-* Week 9 - Adding finishing touches, tidying up code, and adding extras.
+* Week 9 - Add finishing touches, tidy up code, and add extras.
+* Additional weeks - Implement testing, command line arguements, conduct research and write up overview.md.

-# Research & Development Diary
+## Research & Development Diary

 #### Start of Semester to 26-1-20
 Each week I watched the various videos posted on Moodle and read into more about each topic such as Hash Functions, Turing Machines, SHA and MD5 standard.
 I also researched online more about C and working with VI as we haven’t worked with this in a little while.
 This has really helped me with this project and will be a valuable skill going forward in my career.